 Sake brewery and visitor’s centre, Fordham, Cambridgeshire

-The Hashimoto family are bringing their Dojima Sake Brewery, founded 600 years ago in Osaka, to Fordham Abbey to create Dojima Sake Brewery UK and introduce this cultural drink to these islands.
+The Hashimoto family are bringing the Dojima Sake Brewery, founded 600 years ago in Osaka, to Fordham Abbey to create Dojima Sake Brewery UK and introduce this cultural drink to these islands.
 The client brief is for a series of projects at different scales over time, introducing new uses for the 75 acre historic estate to be experienced by visitors.

 Location: Fordham, Newmarket, Cambridgeshire

 Conservation Architects: KPTA (Kay Pilsbury Thomas Architects Ltd) with Consultant

 Architects: SCABAL (Studio Cullinan And Buck Architects Ltd)

 Cost Consultants: Press & Starkey